-In our new book, Make It Stick: The Science of Successful Learning, we not only highlight the relevant research, we focus on telling stories of people have who found their way to mastery of complex knowledge and skills.
-Through these examples we illuminate the principles of learning that the research shows are highly effective.
-In this blog, we present 6 tips for students that are synthesized from our book.
+In our new book, Make It Stick: The Science of Successful Learning, we not only highlight the relevant research, but we also focus on telling stories of people have who found their way to mastery of complex knowledge and skills.
+Through these examples, we illuminate the principles of learning that the research shows are highly effective.
+In this post, we present six tips for students that are synthesized from our book.

 Six Tips for Students

 Opt for active practice over review.
 If you are learning a skill, a foreign language or any other topic, practice retrieving it from memory rather than rereading your text or reviewing instructional material.
 Recalling what you have learned makes the learning stronger and more easily recalled again later.